DSGT-DLP/dlp-cli/README.md

 Step 1: If you don't have the `dlp-cli` submodule, run `git submodule init dlp-cli` in the project directory.
 Then run `git submodule update`.
 If it says that you are in a detached HEAD state, cd to the dlp-cli submodule directory and `git checkout main`.

-Step 2: Run cli in debug mode with `go run main.go`
+Step 2: Run cli in debug mode with `go run main.go`.
+For example, if you wanted to run the frontend install command in debug mode, run `go run main.go frontend install`.

 Step 3: Make sure to add package paths of all files as imports in main.go